s341507/data2410-portfolio2/docs/rapport.md

 # 1. Introduction

 ## 1.1.
+Our project directory

+Our project-files are separated into sub-folders based on their functionality.

+## 1.2.
 Virtual Machines with VirtualBox

 <!--
 TODO
 - [ ] Describe setup of VMs on virtual box (see introduction paragraph of report for specifics).
 -->

+Originally, we attempted to use docker containers on the intel1-server to implement our solution.
+However, the server ran out of storage space, so we created virtual machines through VirtualBox as a substitute.

 The first thing we needed was a VM running Ubuntu Focal Fossa.
 Cloning this VM would let us create the 3 virtual machines needed for the assignment, each with 4GB of RAM and 10GB of disk space.
 We started by downloading the image for Ubuntu Focal Fossa (20.04) from: